5 Reasons Maine Is a Great Place to Visit

 Reason #5 - All Four Seasons

 One of the greatest perks in Maine is that you get to experience all four seasons.
-There is full on springtime, summer, autumn, and of course winter.
+There is full on spring, summer, autumn, and of course winter.
 No matter what type of weather you like, you can find it in Maine depending what time of year you go.

 Autumn is my personal favorite in Maine.
 Why?
 The leaves, my friends, the beautiful color array of leaves.
 The temperature starts to work its way back into the 50s (sometimes even 40s!) but losing the warmth is worth it to watch the colors of the trees change.